Post-registration Requirements for all Registered Companies

 Post registration requirements are obligations which all registered companies are supposed to fulfill once they are registered.
 These include:

-- Filling of annual returns
+- Filing of annual returns

 - Notice of change of ownership

 - Notice of change of financial year

 - Notice of change of the nature of the business

 - Notice of changes in the share capital

 - Voluntary Deregistration of companies

-- Change of registered office address
+- Notice of change of a registered office address

 Reminders are generated in the following order:

-- 1st Reminder letter for annual duty payments
+- First reminder letter for annual duty payments

 - Second reminder letter; also sent to the Receiver of Revenue and Social Security Commission.
-If no response is obtained in 30 days from the applicant, Receiver of Revenue and Social Security Commission, then Step number 3 follows.
+If no response is obtained within 30 days from the applicant, Receiver of Revenue and Social Security Commission, step 3 follows

-- Intended Deregistration Publication in Government Gazette
+- Intended Deregistration Publication in the Government Gazette

 - Final Deregistration Publication in Government Gazette